dduril/front-end-developer/angular/readme.md

 # AngularJS

-Introductory demo projects using AngularJS and Bootstrap.
+Demo projects using AngularJS and Bootstrap.

 Dependency guides.